vain/asciiworld/README.md

     50 8
     -33.9 18.4

 `-s`: Turn on "day-and-night" mode.
-Areas that are currently lit by the sun will be shown as yellow, whereas the other parts are shown as dark grey.
+Areas that are currently lit by the sun will be shown as green, whereas the other parts are shown as dark dark blue.
+Areas currently in the "twilight zone" will be shaded accordingly (see `-d`).
 The "position" of the sun itself will be marked with an "S".
+A yellow line marks the current sunset/sunrise locations.

+`-d dusk`: Choose definition of "dusk" and thus the twilight span.
+Accepts "nau" for nautical dusk (12 degree twilight) or "ast" for astronomical dusk (18 degree twilight).
+By default, civil dusk (6 degree twilight) is used.

 `-T`: Do not print the final newline to avoid scrolling.
 Using `-sT`, you can show a continuously updated map in "day-and-night" mode: